 The displaced people of San Diego County are beginning to return home.
-Most return to standing homes; 1600 or so others are greeted by their nightmares.
+Most return to standing homes; 1600 or so others are greeted by their nightmares: Homes destroyed by fires.

 We are just beginning to hear and see stories of people returning to the burned heaps of rubble that were once their homes.
 They sift through some of the debris and find broken china, perhaps a metal bed frame, perhaps a spoon.
 They are somber, and many are tearful, as they survey the charred remains of former lives.